shish/shimmie2/README.txt

 Development Info
 ~~~~~~~~~~~~~~~~
+ui-* cookies are for the client-side scripts only; in some configurations
+(eg with varnish cache) they will be stripped before they reach the server

+shm-* CSS classes are for javascript to hook into; if you're customising
+themes, be careful with these, and avoid styling them

 http://shimmie.shishnet.org/doc/

 Please tell me if those docs are lacking in any way, so that they can be